kuragestudios/kuragestudios.github.io/games/index.md

 <a href="/games/paulo"><img src="/images/paulo/title.png" alt="image"></a>
 </figure>

-You can also see the game list direclty on Google Play and the App Store.
+You can also check out the game list direclty on Google Play and the App Store.

 <figure class="half">
 <a href="https://play.google.com/store/search?q=pub:Aurelien+Drouet" target="_blank">